AC2005/STAT-4830-poker/final_slides.md

 ---
 # **Prior Work**
-- Poker solvers often play game theory optimal poker, which is limited
+- Poker solvers often play game theory optimal poker (unexploitable decisions), which has limitations <!--- unexploitable != most profitable -->
   - Nash equilibria is hard to compute for multi-way zero sum games
-  - Only able to calculate on a limited set of scenarios, since poker has a very large game tree
+  - Only able to calculate on a limited set of scenarios (ex. reduced bet sizes), since poker has a very large game tree <!--- Other examples are abstraction (grouping similar hands) or pruning (ignoring unlikely scenarios) -->
-  - Won't take advantage of imperfect opponent
+  - Fails to take advantage of imperfect opponent
 ---
 **Using ML and LLMs**
 - State of the art poker bot: **Pluribus**
   - Uses self-play to iteratively converge close to the Nash Equilibrium
   - Leverages Monte Carlo Counterfactual Regret Minimization
-- Transformer models like ChatGPT / GPT-4 also don't play GTO
+- Transformer models like ChatGPT / GPT-4 also do not play GTO
-- LLMs use less compute/resource consumption than CFR
+- LLMs use less compute/resource consumption than CFR <!--- have to evaluate every possible action from every state in order to calculate and update regret -->
-- Can receive more information in the game tree
+- Can receive more information in the game tree <!-- doesn't need to make simplifications above -->

 ---